Hotel Mario - Iggy's Lost Hotel

 First, have a listen to the music track that starts at 7 seconds.
 It's a rather spooky piece that fits in well with the other Hotel Mario cutscene songs, but here's the thing - this is the only time this music is heard in-game.
 Sure, other cutscene-exclusive music tracks exist, but the hotel intro cutscenes are unique because they always use tracks that play in-game for a hotel's levels (even if it originates from an unrelated hotel).
 But this track doesn't match with any music in the game, let alone Ludwig's or Wendy's, and it appears to be a lone exception - a completely original track made for the cutscene.
 Or is it?

 Remember, Iggy's hotel is supposed to be between Ludwig's and Wendy's, and there just so happens to be an anomalous music track when the focus shifts from Ludwig's destroyed castle to the next hotel.
-I believe that this music track is the only available asset we have of Iggy's hotel... which brings into question as to what the hell its theming was supposed to be.
-It sounds haunted and ghostly, but that doesn't make much sense as the previous hotel, Ludwig's Thump Castle, is the one with a haunted setting.
-Who knows?
+I believe that this music track is the only available asset we have of Iggy's hotel... well, apart from one other thing.
+We'll get there when we get there.

 There's more.
 Notice how, in the middle of the cutscene, the Mario brothers suddenly jump from the wastelands near Ludwig's hotel to the grassy hills of Wendy's hotel?
 It's like they just teleported there in an instant.
 Setting and scenery changes in Hotel Mario's cutscenes are never this jarring, and are often accompanied with transitional backgrounds.
 It's also worth noting that the cutscene doesn't change the background after Mario asks Luigi where the Princess is, kind of like Animation Magic's Zelda games.
 That's not a big deal... the intro cutscene for Roy's hotel and the intro/ending do it too.
 Why bring it up?